Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$: Discussion

 The presence of strong 1D correlations in \NCCVO\ was already pointed out in early studies \cite{Kazei1983} based on the analysis of bulk macroscopic measurements.
 However, these correlations were believed to be antiferromagnetic in nature.
 This interpretation was difficult to reconcile with simple theoretical models, and the qualitative disagreement between the data and the models was attributed to correlated chains of variable lengths due to complex Jahn-Teller effects.
-Our analysis provides new insight into this issue, offering compelling evidence for ferromagnetically correlated chains along the $c$ axis, which are coupled antiferromagnetically to the neighboring chains of both the sublattices.
+Our analysis provides new insight into this issue, offering compelling evidence for ferromagnetically correlated chains along the $c$ axis, which are coupled antiferromagnetically to the neighboring chains of both sublattices.
 However, as demonstrated by our $\mu$SR measurements, spin-lattice effects are at play down to the lowest measured temperature of $T = \SI{50}{\milli\kelvin}$.
-The orbital overlap - and hence the exchange coupling - could still vary well below $T=\SI{10}{\kelvin}$, highlighting the need for comprehensive studies of the strongly magnetically correlated state of \NCCVO\ at dilution temperatures.
+The orbital overlap - and hence the exchange coupling - could still vary well below $T=\SI{10}{\kelvin}$, highlighting the need for comprehensive studies of the strongly magnetically correlated state of \NCCVO\ at dilution temperatures and DFT calculations to confirm the frustrated exchange scheme.
+An exciting challenge would be to further control the lattice distortions through applied pressure or ultra-fast terahertz pulses, as recently realized in SrCu$_2$(BO$_3$)$_2$ \cite{Giorgianni2023}, and tune the spin-lattice interaction responsible for the spin liquid behavior in \NCCVO.

-In summary, we demonstrated using a combination of macroscopic measurements, neutron scattering and muon spin relaxation techniques, that the nearly cubic, magnetically correlated, $S=1/2$ system \NCCVO\ remains dynamic down to at least $T=\SI{50}{\milli\kelvin}$ while it becomes correlated in a temperature range two orders of magnitude higher.
-We were able to account for this behavior through numerical simulations including the Jahn-Teller driven structural distortion.
-This yielded three relevant exchange interactions responsible for correlated ferromagnetic chains as well as strong frustration between them.
-This scenario of a spin-lattice coupling induced frustration provides a first but compelling explanation for the absence of magnetic order down to $\SI{50}{\milli\kelvin}$ and the stabilization of the intriguing three-dimensional spin liquid state of \NCCVO.
+In summary, we demonstrated using a combination of macroscopic measurements, neutron scattering and muon spin relaxation techniques, that the nearly cubic, magnetically correlated, $S=1/2$ system \NCCVO\ shows persistent spin dynamics down to at least $T=\SI{50}{\milli\kelvin}$ while it becomes correlated in a temperature range two orders of magnitude higher.
+The magnetic interactions are determined from high-temperature series expansion of the magnetic susceptibility and the specific heat, yielding three relevant exchange interactions $J_{1}=\SI{4.5 \pm 0.5}{\kelvin}$, $J_{ab}=\SI{7.5\pm 0.5}{\kelvin}$, and $J_{c}=\SI{-22\pm 2}{\kelvin}$, responsible for correlated ferromagnetic chains as well as strong frustration between them.
+The existence of a spin-liquid phase for such parameters would need to be explored theoretically.
+Alternatively, the interplay between Jahn-Teller vibrations and magnetic frustration via spin-lattice coupling could also provide an appealing explanation for the absence of magnetic order down to $\SI{50}{\milli\kelvin}$ and the stabilization of the intriguing three-dimensional spin liquid behavior of \NCCVO.